 Overall, the EMS for the PDP at Volkswagen AG conforms to the ISO 14001:2015 standard as defined in the agreed upon Audit Criteria.
-Bureau Veritas would like to note that many of the departments, functions, and responsibilities that were reviewed during the audit have been recently changed and their implementation is progressing.
+Bureau Veritas would like to note that many of the departments, functions, and responsibilities that were reviewed during the audit continue to be modified and optimized and their implementation continues to progress.
+As shown in Table 5 above, Bureau Veritas has identified opportunities for improvement where Volkswagen AG can potentially improve the effectiveness of the EMS.

-Taking into consideration the timeline of the PDP (several years) and the recent implementation of the revised version, which was reviewed as part of the EMS audit, some vehicles approved for sale in the USA could have been partly developed under a former version of the PDP, which was not required to be assessed under the Third Partial Consent Decree.
-Nevertheless, within Bureau Veritas' scope the emission test benches underwent random auditing and assessment.
+Taking into consideration the timeline of the PDP (several years) and the implementation of the revised version, which was reviewed as part of this EMS audit, some vehicles approved for sale in the USA could have been partly developed under a former version of the PDP, which was not required to be assessed under the Third Partial Consent Decree.
+Nevertheless, within Bureau Veritas' scope the emission test benches were assessed and underwent random sampling.
 No deviations from the specifications were observed.
-The vehicles that were approved for sale in the USA (after the new version of the PDP was implemented) were tested on these test benches in compliance with the homologation-specific specifications for exhaust emission measuring equipment; and should therefore meet the US emissions requirements.
+The vehicles that were approved for sale in the US (after the new version of the PDP was implemented) were tested on these test benches in compliance with the homologation-specific specifications for exhaust emission measuring equipment; and should therefore meet the US emissions requirements.
 However, Bureau Veritas makes no warranty or guarantee that all Volkswagen vehicles meet all applicable US emissions laws or regulations.